noahjb/novi_cd_test/instructions/branch0.md

 - [ ] In the `server.js` file (make sure you click on the one under the **mean_adsk** folder), connect to Mongoose:
 - `mongoose.connect('mongodb://localhost/app'); `
 - [ ] Set up a Mongoose Schema and Model to define the structure of the ToDo object in the database
-  - [ ] Create a Mongoose Schema:
+  - [ ] Define Mongoose Schema:
+        - `var toDoSchema = new mongoose.Schema({text: {type: String, default: ''}, complete: {type: Boolean, default: false} });`
-    - Initialize a variable called toDoSchema and set it equal to a `new mongoose.Schema({...})`
+    - In the above code, we initialize a variable called toDoSchema and set it equal to a `new mongoose.Schema({...})`
-      - Inside of the function call, pass it an object that defines the properties on that model:
+    - Inside of the function call, we pass it an object that defines the properties on that model:
         - `{ text: {type: String, default: ''}, complete: {type: Boolean, default: false} }`
   - [ ] Create a Mongoose Model:
     - Initialize a variable called ToDo and set it equal to the following: